khalid-hussain/shaheen/chap21.md

 and those people of the city who are rejoicing today at the arrival of Ferdinand's emissary are doing so on some covert instructions by me.

 Elders of Granada!
-If you agree with Moosa's idea that there is no other way for us but to fight till our last breath, then I am with you.
+If you agree with Musa's idea that there is no other way for us but to fight till our last breath, then I am with you.
 The enemy will be informed about your decision."